St John’s Wort Plant Spiritual Meaning Demon Chaser

-Used medicinally and metaphysically for over 2500 years Saint John’s Wort (hypericum perforatum) is earth magic at its best.
-Other names for this herb are Tipton’s Weed, devil’s Scourge, the grace of God, witches’ Herb, demon chaser and Touch and Heal.
+Used medicinally and metaphysically for over 2500 years, Saint John’s Wort (hypericum perforatum) is earth magic at its best.
+Other names for this herb are Tipton’s Weed, devil’s Scourge, The Grace of God, witches’ Herb, Demon Chaser and Touch and Heal.
 In ancient Greece, the medicine man Hippocrates prescribed it to purify and cleanse the body of evil spirits.

 St John’s Wort Spiritual Meaning